Keiser M3 Indoor Cycle Review: See why it is overpriced

 The distance traveled is displayed in Odometer in default settings.
-It’s somewhere between Kilometer and mile, you can’t change it to mile or kilometers on this model but you can on M3i.
+It’s somewhere between kilometers and miles, you can’t change it to miles or kilometers on this model but you can on M3i.

 Keiser M3 Cycle Drive Mechanism

 Keiser M3 features belt drive which gives this spin bike a very smooth ride.
-Belt drive also makes the bike very quiet and it’s almost maintenance free.
-Unlike chain drive that breaks more often and needs lubrication quite often.
+Belt drive also makes the bike very quiet and it’s almost maintenance-free.
+Unlike chain drive which breaks more often and needs lubrication quite often.
 The single belt drive that transfers the force from a big pully to the little pullies is the reason you won’t get the up and down motion despite the lightweight flywheel.

 Keiser M3 Spin Bike Handlebars

 If you move the handlebar down, it gets too close to you because it doesn’t go straight down, it comes toward the rider.
 If you move the handlebars up, it gets far from you because it doesn’t go up straight, it goes up to a 45% angle.
-So, getting in the right position on this V-shape framed spin bike is very difficult with only up&down handlebar adjustability.
-The handles are textured and padded for more comfort and provide multi ergonomic grips.
+So, getting in the right position on this V-shape framed spin bike is very difficult with only horizontal handlebar adjustability.
+The handles are textured and padded for more comfort and provide multi-ergonomic grips.

 Keiser M3 Bike Seat Adjustment